-Selected Top Grain Leather Floor models at massive discounts, we must make room for new product coming in NOW!
+Selected Top Grain Leather Floor models are on clearance sale, we must make room for new product coming in.
 One of the Largest Omnia Leather Dealers in Oregon

 Our Power-Motion is the best on the market.
-Power motion is 96% more reliable and resistant to breakdown than mechanical motion.
-We find that a fully made ALL Top grain Omnia leather sofa, love-seat or chair will last longer, look better and be more satisfying and comfortable than any of the other types of plastic/leather mixes that are available on the market.
+We have found that all Top grain Omnia leather sofa, love-seat or chair will last longer, look better and be more satisfying and comfortable than any of the other types of plastic/leather mixes that are available on the market.
 We offer the very best in quality, service and value.

 Amish Made Morris Chairs, Sofa’s, Love’s and much more.